jee-saroca/bank-robbery/bank-rob-storyline.md

 _How about every action takes a certain amount of time to complete?
 Ex: user has 15 min worth of moves, so intimidation takes 30 sec, lock picking takes 2 minutes_

 First Decision: Front Door (Loud), Back Door (Sneak)

+**FRONT DOOR**

+    Bust through the door with partner

+    Text choice: "EVERYONE PUT YOUR HANDS UP", "EVERYONE PUT YOUR HANDS DOWN", "GET ON THE GROUND"

+    PARTNER: "THIS IS A ROBBERY"

+    _Partner's intimidation stat calculation_

+    Both of you go to the teller, pointing your guns.

+    Action choice: Yell at the bank teller (intimidation), Break through the door (strength)

+        **YELL at the bank teller**

 Second Decision: